wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/Cloud-OpenSource-List.md

 - [fleet #Project#](https://github.com/rancher/fleet): Manage large fleets of Kubernetes clusters.

+- [oneinfra #Project#](https://github.com/oneinfra/oneinfra): oneinfra is a Kubernetes as a Service platform.
+It empowers you to provide or consume Kubernetes clusters at scale, on any platform or service provider.
+You decide.

 ## CLI Tools

 - [krew #Project#](https://github.com/GoogleContainerTools/krew): krew is the package manager for kubectl plugins.